Twilight Syndrome: Legacy

+The series has never been localized outside Japan and since the games feature heavy amounts of Japanese text, journalists have concluded this makes the series difficult for Westerners to comprehend.
+When asked about the possibility of localizing the series, Goichi Suda said that he was concerned foreign audiences would not understand the series.
+In addition to this, he was not personally interested in revisiting it as he did not write the original scenarios.

 Suda's studio Grasshopper Manufacture has borrowed settings and characters from Moonlight Syndrome for some of their works, including The Silver Case and Flower, Sun, and Rain.
-Suda also hired a writer to work on The Silver Case after reading their work in Twilight Syndrome Truth File, a guide retelling the incidents of the first two games from the perspective of fictional journalists reporting on it.
+Suda also hired Masahi Ooka to work on The Silver Case after reading his work in Moonlight Syndrome Truth File, a guide retelling the incidents of the game from the perspective of fictional journalists reporting on it.

 A minigame called Twilight Syndrome: Murder Case appears in Danganronpa 2: Goodbye Despair (2012).
 It is about students investigating a murder that occurred in their school.
 The series once again touches the narrative of the game in the anime prequel.
+The video game Noroware Cycle takes inspiration from both Twilight Syndrome games and Yuuyami Doori Tankentai.

 Film series

 The first film based on the series, Twilight Syndrome: Sotsugyō (Graduation) was released on 23 November 2000 starring Wakana Sakai.
 It is set four years after Saikai, and was filmed entirely in digital video.
-Two more films released around the time Kinjirareta Toshi Densetsu was released for the Nintendo DS.
-Dead Cruise was released on 2 August 2008 and Dead Go-round released two weeks later on 16 August.
+Two more films were released around the time Kinjirareta Toshi Densetsu was released for the Nintendo DS.
+Dead Cruise was released on 2 August 2008 and Dead Go-round two weeks later on 16 August.
 In Dead Cruise, six friends depart on a cruise and discover a game that can change reality and kill people in real life.
 Dead Go-round follows seven people brought to a theme park to participate in a deadly game.